Video: Man struck, killed by car after EMTs mocked, released him

-The EMTs eventually let Tarashuck go, despite his inability to respond to their requests, which shocked Tarashuck’s mother, Cindy.
+The EMTs eventually let Tarashuk go, despite his inability to respond to their requests, which shocked Tarashuk’s mother, Cindy.

 “Even though he wasn’t capable of signing himself out that he doesn’t want help, they just let him walk out of the ambulance,” she told WCSC 5.

-The deputy drove Tarashuck to a different town 18 miles away and dropped him off at a closed gas station.
-Four hours later, the same EMS crew was called to respond after Tarashuck was hit and killed by a car.
+The deputy drove Tarashuk to a different town 18 miles away and dropped him off at a closed gas station.
+Four hours later, the same EMS crew was called to respond after Tarashuk was hit and killed by a car.